qibebt-bioinfo/meta-apo/README.md

 ```
 #KO Count
 K00001	0.1
-K00002	0
 K00003	0.3
 K00004	0.1
 K00005	0.1
 K00010	0.1
 K00006	0.1
-K00011	0
 K00007	0.2
 ```

-**b.
-Sample lists**

-In the calibration step, considering WGS results as the “golden standard”, Meta-Apo calibrates the predicted functional profiles of amplicon samples using model built in the training step.

 The training amplicon list is in the same format, and order of each sample is exactly matched with the training WGS list.